 This sample Barcode shows the ISBN in EAN barcode form and in eye readable font above the code.

-This version provides all the information required by UK bookshops and retailers and is generally recommended for use in the UK book trade, however these Barcodes can be used on books to be published anywhere in the world.
+This version provides all the information required by UK bookshops and retailers and is generally recommended for use in the UK and Global book trade.

 All our Barcodes are black bars on a white background.

 The Barcode on a book is created from that book’s 13 digit ISBN, guaranteeing that each book has a unique Barcode.

 Some printers require that you supply the Barcode image which is to appear on the back of your book.
 The Nielsen Barcode service will generate a Barcode image for each ISBN13 that you upload below and email these to you in your chosen format.